toddmotto/angularjs-styleguide/README.md

 A standardized approach for developing Angular applications at triplelift.
 This styleguide touches on concepts, syntax and conventions.

 ### How to use
 **Rules are in bold** at the top of each bullet point, with example code shortly thereafter, and the "why" follows after that.
 The idea is that rule is the most important - a standard approach has merits of it's own - and should be the most accessible.
-Code clarifying/solidifying the rule comes next and explanations after that if interested.
+Code clarifying or even solidifying the rule comes next.
+If interested, explanations of the rule are provided after that, with the most significant explanation appearing in the "**Most importantly,**" bullet point.

 #### Community
 Most of the content and examples in this guide are based off of [John Papa's](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) and [Todd Motto's](https://github.com/toddmotto/angular-styleguide) style guides.
 Check their's out to see the originals and to compare thoughts.